compsoc-edinburgh/htb16-site/README.md

 # Hack the Burgh 2016: Website

 This is the website for HTB 2016.
-The same repository was used for HTB 2015.
+The same repository was used for HTB 2015, and now lives [here](https://github.com/compsoc-edinburgh/htb15-site).

 ## How to test